LSPECTRONIZTAR/LSPECTR-OS/CONTRIBUTING.md

 Then, to streamline asset management within TurboWarp, import the Asset Manager custom extension by [@LilyMakesThings](https://github.com/LilyMakesThings).
 You can easily import this extension into TurboWarp by using [this link](https://extensions.turbowarp.org/Lily/Assets.js).
 Use the 'add sprite from URL ()' block to add the sprite directly from the GitHub repository.
 (If you tested it in TurboWarp, be sure to re-delete the sprites right after.)
 Then try making a script where the project cannot start until all the sprites are loaded.

 Then read this entire documentation over.
+Please don't try to do this to projects that aren't yours.
 (Remind me to improve this section later.)
   </p>
 </details>